-The Mifepristone tablet is not designed to make you go into labour or deliver immediately.
+The Mifepristone tablet is not designed to bring on labour or birth immediately.

 It is normal to experience nausea and period-like pain and pelvic ache.

-To relieve these symptoms, we would suggest that you take paracetamol (following the instructions on the packet) and using a hot water bottle to relieve back pain or discomfort from any numbness on your tummy.
-You can also have a bath if you find this soothing.
+To relieve the period-like pain, we would suggest that you take paracetamol (following the instructions on the packet) and using a hot water bottle and/or bath if you find this soothing.